Sen-442b/Sen-442b/README.md

 - 👋 Hi, I’m @Sen-442b
 - 👀 I’m interested in ...programming
 - 🌱 I’m currently learning ...
-Web Devlopment
+Web Development
 - 💞️ I’m looking to collaborate on ...Real World Projects
 - 📫 How to reach me ...